WPGG: History

 Shortly after entering the new century, WFPG and its sister stations were purchased by Millennium Radio Group, which also owned New Jersey 101.5 in Trenton.
 In March 2002, New Jersey 101.5 began using 1450 as its South Jersey shore simulcast facility, with a call letter change from WFPG to WKXW.

 In 2003, the New Jersey 101.5 simulcast moved to WXKW at 97.3 and ESPN Radio sports programming took its place.
 In June 2006, 1450 AM changed its call letters to WENJ to reflect its ESPN Radio branding.

 In June 2009, the ESPN format was moved to 97.3 WENJ-FM and WENJ began to carry ESPN Deportes Radio.
 This lasted until January 2011, when ESPN Deportes was dropped for a simulcast of WENJ-FM.

 On October 22, 2012, WENJ dropped the sports simulcast for talk, branded as "WPG Talk Radio 1450" with new call sign WPGG, paying tribute to the original WPG, a radio station owned by the city of Atlantic City from 1925 to 1938.

 In November 2015, WPGG began simulcasting its programming on WSJO 104.9-HD2.
-In April 2016, W281BH, a translator at 104.1 FM, began simulcasting WSJO 104.9-HD2, which brings WPGG's programming to 104.1 in the greater Atlantic City area.
+In April 2016, translator W281BH began simulcasting WSJO 104.9-HD2, which brings WPGG's programming to 104.1 FM in the greater Atlantic City area.
 In May 2016, WPGG renamed itself to "WPG Talk Radio 104.1."

 On August 2, 2017, Townsquare Media filed an application with the Federal Communications Commission requesting consent to construct and broadcast WPGG from a new translator station broadcasting on 95.5 FM and licensed to Atlantic City, New Jersey.
 On May 9, 2019, the station announced it was moving from 104.1 FM to 95.5 FM, effective immediately.

 In July 2020, WPGG became the Atlantic City-Cape May radio market's top-rated news/talk station in both share and cume, per Nielsen's spring 2020 radio ratings survey results.